Rational motivic path spaces and Kim's relative unipotent section conjecture

 the space of paths $x \to y$, and

 the space of homotopy classes of paths.
 In this description, the topological fundamental group has a natural de Rham analog.
-Let $\Om^\bullet(X_\QQ)$ denote the de Rham dga associated to $X_\QQ$, and assume $x$, $y$ come from rational points
+Let $\Om^\bullet(X_\QQ)$ denote the \textit{de Rham dga} associated to $X_\QQ$ (this is the derived global sections of the sheaf of dga's $\Om^\bullet_{X_\QQ/\QQ}$ in a suitable sense, c.f.
+Olsson \cite[8.1]{OlssonBar}), and assume $x$, $y$ come from rational points

 Then $x$, $y$ induce augmentations